 Imposter Syndrome In Academia – Achievements Don’t Help

-It is important to note that this syndrome is a state of mind and may not be connected with the achievements of a person.
+It is important to note that this imposter syndrome PhD is a state of mind and may not be connected with the achievements of a person.
 Some accomplished students have also suffered from this syndrome since they believe their success is tied to sheer luck.

 If you often feel like you are not smart enough to be a PhD student or that there was some mistake when you were admitted, you may be suffering from imposter syndrome.
 PhD or grad school students often fit into the impostor’s definition.
 School stress could also worsen the feelings.